-Finally, each condition will be presented once in an ordered fashion, after which, the participant will be asked to complete the subjective illusory experience questionnaire for each trial.
-A Samsung Galaxy Tab A6 tablet will be used to collect subjective illusory experience data via a questionnaire on Qualtrics (Qualtrics, Provo, UT).
+Finally, each condition will be presented once in a randomised fashion, after which, the participant will be asked to complete the subjective illusory experience questionnaire for each trial using the Samsung Galaxy Tab A6 tablet via a questionnaire on Qualtrics (Qualtrics, Provo, UT).
 The questionnaire consists of six questions relating to the trial the participant had just experienced, and trials they have experienced previously that were similar.
-Two statements relate to illusory experience: “It felt like my finger was really stretching” / “It felt like the hand I saw was part of my body”, two relate to disownership: “It felt like the hand I saw no longer belonged to me” / “It felt like the hand I saw was no longer part of my body”, and two are control questions: “It felt as if my hand had disappeared” / “It felt as if I might have had more than one right hand”.
-Control questions are included to assess participant compliance effects, whilst disownership questions are included to assess if the potential analgesia from the illusions results from a disownership of the body part, or from subjective embodiment of said body part (McCabe, 2011).
+Two statements relate to illusory experience: “It felt like my finger was really stretching” / “It felt like the finger I saw was part of my body”, two relate to disownership: “It felt like the finger I saw no longer belonged to me” / “It felt like the finger I saw was no longer part of my body”, and two are control questions: “It felt as if my finger had disappeared” / “It felt as if I might have had an extra finger index finger” (all questions will be directed towards the participants manipulated finger).
+Control questions are included to create an index for the illusion and disownership questions (more detail can be found in section 2.4.1 - Preprocessing steps), whilst disownership questions are included to assess if the potential analgesia from the illusions results from a disownership of the body part, or from subjective embodiment of said body part (McCabe, 2011).
+A visual analogue scale from 0 – 100 will be used for each statement, with 0 being strongly disagree, 50 being neutral and 100 being strongly agree.

-Data collection will be terminated when the full sample of participant have been recruited (47 Healthy, 47 Chronic Pain).
-If a participant completes <50% of the experiment their data will not be included, and additional participants will be recruited to fill any lost data.
+Data collection will be terminated when the full sample of participants have been recruited (34 healthy, 34 chronic pain).
+If a participant completes <100% of the experiment their data will not be included, and additional participants will be recruited to fill any lost data.

-Analysis Pipeline
+2.4 Analysis Pipeline